minahil-hassan/nli_deep_learning/Group_18/Task C/my_model_card.md

 <!-- Provide a longer summary of what this model is. -->

 This model combines a pretrained DeBERTa-v3-base transformer with a bidirectional LSTM classifier.
 It was trained to determine the logical relationship between a premise and a hypothesis (binary classification: entailment or not).
-The model leverages contextual token embeddings from DeBERTa and sequential reasoning capabilities of an LSTM to capture nuanced linguistic dependencies.
+The model leverages contextual token embeddings from DeBERTa and sequential reasoning capabilities of an LSTM to capture nuanced linguistic dependencies with a custom head using drop out and fully connected classifier layer.

 - **Developed by:** Minahil Tariq and Qian Ning Phang
 - **Language(s):** English